SMOKEFREE SPORTS CYMRU

 We also asked the children if they thought smoking was common or uncommon in Wales and 88% said they thought smoking was common.
 When asked what percentage of people smoke in Wales the average answer was over half the population at 56%.

 Children and young people are highly influenced by what they see around them and the “important” people in their lives.
-Ensuring sports grounds, leisure centres and playing fields are smokefree will help denormalise smoking and change young people’s perceptions that smoking is a common activity.
+To ensure less children take up smoking, we need to denormalise smoking and change young people’s perceptions that smoking is a common activity.

 If you are involved with a sports team or facility and want to find out more about our Smokefree Sports campaign please contact Kimberley@ashwales.org.uk